 Turn Off Lights When Nursing

-Works with HomeKit, Philips Hue, LIFX, and other iOS-compatible smart lighting systems for maximum flexibility.
+Works with HomeKit, Philips Hue, LIFX, and any other iOS-compatible smart lighting — dim a single lamp, run a whole-room scene, or switch everything off.

 Calm guidance